VSSSE/VSS-DOC/testplan.md

 ### 1.2 Scope

-Project MovieTunes tested using unit tests as a testing method to ensure that the implementation is working correctly throughout the development.
+Project MovieTunes tested using unit tests and function tests as testing methods to ensure that the implementation is working correctly throughout the development.

 ### 1.3 Intended Audience